apache/fury-site/docs/specification/xlang_implementation_guide.md

 operation.
 A binding must not add an eager recursive root validation pass, reached-body check, selector tree, composed-target lookup, per-element serializer dispatch, allocation, callback, or hot-path branch to change that behavior.
-An exact manual serializer for the whole container remains a separate opaque EXT/NAMED_EXT choice.
+An exact manual serializer for a whole container remains a separate opaque EXT/NAMED_EXT choice.
+It owns registered dynamic target identity, while unregistered carrier serializers continue to own explicit static structural composition.

 Carrier serializers have no independent registered identity.
 Structural registration requires the existing structural serializer contract and matching